 When it comes to their coat, the Brittany Spaniel boasts having a dense, yet find coat that lies flat or can be slightly wavy.
 Front legs are slightly feathered with hind legs being well feathered right to a dog's mid-thigh.
-Accepted colours for the breed include the following:
+Accepted colours for Kennel Club registration are as follows:

-However, a Brittany's training and education has to start as early as possible and puppies have to be well socialised from a young age for them to grow up to be well-rounded, obedient dogs.
-If these dogs are not well trained early in their lives they have a tendency to run off if they get sight of anything in the distance.
+However, a Brittany's training and education must start as early as possible and puppies have to be well socialised from a young age for them to grow up to be well-rounded, obedient dogs.
+If these dogs are not well trained early in their lives they tend to run off if they get sight of anything in the distance.
 It's essential for a Brittany to be taught the "recall" command right from the word go and not to trust them too much off their leads anywhere near wildlife and livestock.

 With this said, the Brittany is a good choice for first time owners because of their strong desire to please.
 Being such intelligent dogs, the Brittany is easy to train, but they are not a good choice for people who lead more sedentary lives because these dogs need to be given masses of exercise and mental stimulation for them to be truly happy, well-rounded and obedient dogs.
 In short, owners need to have the time needed to dedicate to their dogs if they want to share a home with a Brittany Spaniel.

 Brittany Spaniels are highly intelligent and in the right hands, they learn new things extremely quickly.
 However, this means they are also quick to pick up any bad habits too.
-Their training has to start early and it has to be fair and consistent to get the right sort of results.
+Their training must start early and it must be fair and consistent to get the right sort of results.
 If a Brittany is allowed to dominate a situation they will which is something to be avoided at all costs.

 Brittany Spaniels are a good choice for people with families because they are very gentle dogs when they are around children.
 However, like any other breed, it's best for any interaction between children and dogs to be supervised to make sure playtime does not get too boisterous.